My Main Page with Links to My Other

 pleasures the practices allegedly bring.
 The more we sentimentalize children,

-the more difficult childrearing becomes.
+the more difficult child rearing becomes.
 Moral groups and activities for

 children are almost nonexistent.
 Moral activity is “morally” offensive.
 The acceptable roles for children include student, consumer, delinquent or